MHickey2/Wannabe-Healthy/TESTING.md

 1. I can add a new post or a recipe.

 - When logged in, a User can see the button for adding a blog, this is only visible to the logged in user.
 The User can either publish or draft a blog/recipe, if drafted, the blog will not be visible, until the status has been changed to published.
+Within the Form there is a Text Editor so that the User can format their Posts/Recipes.

 2. I can like/unlike a blog or recipe on the site.